 C) Cheer for both and hope the rest of the dads are understanding.

-Ultimately, Luke chose option D: silently hope for both to perform well without getting injured.
+Ultimately, Jeff chose option D: silently hope for both to perform well without getting injured.

 "I just know somebody's going to win, and you just want Luke to do good and you want Brayden to do good and that's honest to God, the game is a blur," Jeff reasoned.